Resummation of infrared logarithms in de Sitter space via Dyson-Schwinger equations: the ladder-rainbow approximation: Introduction

 Another approach can be found in \cite{Folacci:1992cl,Bros:2010fu}, where a ``renormalized" two--point function $\Delta_0$ is defined through the subtraction of the divergent $1/m^2$ term.
 The resulting quantum theory preserves de Sitter invariance, as well as causality and positivity.
 We have also shown in \cite{Youssef:2012cx} that it leads to the observed scale-invariant CMB power spectrum.
 This ``renormalized" free propagator will be used throughout the present article.

 A most important fact is that while the massive two--point function $\Delta_{m^2}$ decays in the IR region, $\Delta_0$ is growing in this same limit.
 This is the interesting IR notion we believe one should study.
-The rest of the article is devoted to the study of what becomes of this growing behavior when a quartic self--interaction is added to the Lagrangian.
+The rest of the article is devoted to the study of what becomes of this growing behaviour when a quartic self--interaction is added to the Lagrangian.

 Most of the preceding works dealing with this problem focus on the simplest approximation possible, namely local contributions to the self--energy, either at a finite order in perturbation theory, or non--perturbatively by summing the infinite set of the so--called cactus diagrams.
 The outcome of such an approximation is at most a dynamically generated mass $m_\textrm{dyn}^2$.
-Indeed most of the authors considering this approximation find $m_\textrm{dyn}^2 \propto \sqrt{\lambda} H^2$, where $\lambda$ is the interaction strength and $H$ is the Hubble constant (see \cite{Kahya:2007dk,Serreau:2011gt,Garbrecht:2011gu,Beneke:2013eh} and references therein).
+Indeed most of the authors considering this approximation find $m_\textrm{dyn}^2 \propto \sqrt{\lambda} H^2$-where $\lambda$ is the interaction strength and $H$ is the Hubble constant (see \cite{Kahya:2007dk,Burgess:2010ji,Serreau:2011gt,Garbrecht:2011gu,Boyanovsky:2012ix,Beneke:2013eh} and references therein).
 A non-vanishing $m_\textrm{dyn}^2$ is also what the earlier and more sophisticated Starobinsky's stochastic approach \cite{Starobinsky:1994is,Woodard:2007ft} leads to.

-Unfortunately these results strongly depend on the renormalization scheme.
-Indeed, even at the much simpler flat space level, where no dynamical mass generation is believed to occur, the implications of the renormalization schemes have not been fully clarified, especially because renormalization schemes that are in use in physics might not always be mathematically meaningful.
-Anyhow, an eventual dynamically generated mass would imply that the growing IR behavior in de Sitter has been cured by the inclusion of an interaction, however mild.
+Unfortunately these results strongly depend on how one defines the coincidence limit of the free massless two-point function.
+Indeed, even at the much simpler flat space level, where no dynamical mass generation is believed to occur, the implications of the renormalization schemes have not been fully clarified, especially because renormalization schemes that are mathematically acceptable might not always be physically meaningful.
+Anyhow, an eventual dynamically generated mass in de Sitter would imply that the growing IR behaviour in de Sitter has been cured by the inclusion on an interaction, however mild.
 In other terms, the presence of a small but non-vanishing $\lambda$ will make the massless limit smooth and the limits $m\to0$ and $\lambda \to0$ do not commute.

+In this paper go beyond this local approximation by considering non--local contributions to the self-energy.
+An effort to go beyond this approximation can also be found in \cite{Gautier:2013ws}, where the Dyson series of the two-loops self--energies are summed.
+We note that, contrary to the flat space case, the summation of the Dyson series of repeated self--energies chains is a non--trivial task in de Sitter space.
+Another attempt to consider general massless non--local diagrams has been made in \cite{Hollands:2011iy}, where interesting parametric representations of the interacting propagator have been developed.